 David Kerley is a correspondent for ABC News based in Washington, DC.
 Kerley, who joined the network in 2004, contributes regularly to all ABC News broadcasts, including "World News Tonight," "Good Morning America" and "Nightline," and ABC News' digital properties, including ABC News Radio, ABC News NOW and ABCNews.com.
 He is currently covering transportation issues.

 Most recently Kerley has reported on the disappearance of MH370, breaking news worldwide that systems on the aircraft were intentionally shut off.

-Kerley has traveled to every continent expect Antarctica for ABC News, following Presidents, and has reported on the war in Iraq.
+Kerley has traveled to every continent except Antarctica for ABC News, following Presidents, and has reported on the war in Iraq.
 He's covered two Presidential campaigns and several Washington based political battles on Capitol Hill.

 Since joining ABC News, Kerley has covered breaking news stories, including the shooting of Congresswoman Gabrielle Giffords, several deadly mining disasters in West Virginia, and was the first ABC Correspondent on the scene of the Virginia Tech shootings.